Governors

 I have lived in Stafford most of my life and have family connections in the area.
 I, together with other members of my family, am a former student of Rising Brook High School, most recently my daughter left in 2025.

 I am a qualified Nursery Nurse and have working in various sectors of childcare.
 I have also worked at St Georges Hospital in the field of learning disabilities and mental health.
-I feel I will be able to use my previous knowledge to help me as a Parent Governor and I look forward to being part of the school's journey.
+I feel I will be able to use my previous knowledge to help me as a Governor and I look forward to being part of the school's journey.

 CAROL CANFIELD